SplingyDude/The-Dead-Pixel-Method/README.md

 # THE DEAD PIXEL METHOD
-A GUIDE FOR ANTI-METHOD METHOD HACKING USING BOOLEAN
+A GUIDE FOR ANTI-METHOD METHOD HACKING USING BOOLEAN FOR SOLITAIRE PRIVATE FANTASY GAMING

 > One dead pixel in the display of everything.
 There is nothing in that pixel.
 That is exactly where you come in.